Kris Jenner Wishes Dream Kardashian A Happy 3rd Birthday On Instagram

 “Happy birthday to our beautiful Dream girl!!!”
 Jenner exclaimed.
 “You are such an angel and I adore you!
 From the moment you were born you stole my heart and everyone else’s around you.
 You have the most beautiful smile and adorable laugh and I love you so so much… you are such a blessing love bug.”

-At the time of writing, the sweet post for Dream received more than 750,000 likes.
+At the time of this writing, the sweet post for Dream received more than 750,000 likes.
 The post also received more than 2,000 comments from Jenner’s fans.

 “So beautiful happy birthday!
 Dream!” one follower exclaimed.